Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 usage: whmcs-status [-h] [-V] [--always-ok] --identifier IDENTIFIER
                     [--insecure] [--no-perfdata] [--no-proxy] [-p PASSWORD]
                     [--proxy PROXY] --secret SECRET [--timeout TIMEOUT]
-                    [--url URL] [--username USERNAME]
+                    --url URL [--username USERNAME]

-Monitors the health status of a WHMCS installation via its system status API.
+Monitors the health status of a WHMCS installation via its system status API, which reports on the WHMCS version, the PHP and database environment, cron runs, file permissions and TLS.
+Alerts when WHMCS reports a check as more than a notice, and when it answers without any health checks at all.
-Reports module versions, license status, and system health indicators.
-Alerts when the server reports an unhealthy state.

 options:
   -h, --help            show this help message and exit